-That being said…we suggest you at least consult with an attorney if you believe you will be involved in a custody battle.
+That being said…we suggest you at least consult with a child custody lawyer if you believe you will be involved in a custody battle.

-If you cant hire an attorney there are tons of resources available on the internet and through the Legal Aide Center of Southern Nevada.
+If you cant hire an attorney there are tons of resources available on the internet and through the Legal Aid Center of Southern Nevada.

-16.How much will hiring a lawyer for a child custody case cost?
+16.How much will hiring a child custody lawyer for a custody case cost?

 The answer to this question depends on how complicated and contentious your custody case is.

 But, as a general rule, you should plan to spend anywhere from $500 to $10,000, or more, on your custody case if you are hiring an attorney.